shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ### Configure HTTPS

-Shotgun requires that the S3 proxy be accessed via HTTPS, therefore the AWS Application Load Balancer (ALB) handling requests for your newly created S3 proxy stack must be configured to handle HTTPS requests.
+Shotgun requires that the S3 proxy be accessed via HTTPS, therefore the AWS ALB handling requests for your newly created S3 proxy stack must be configured to accept HTTPS requests.

 * Create a DNS entry pointing to your S3 proxy, depending upon whether public or private
   * Private S3 proxy (default):